boldbinarywisdom/c_cpp/README.md

 ![bf](c/images/break_for.png  "bf")
 [Continue statement example with for](c/continue_for.c)
 ![cf](c/images/continue_for.png  "cf")

+--- Danger: keep close eye on swtich(case) statements without break.
+This leads to fallthrough bugs.
+Explain how.

 #### Logical Operators
 C provides **logical operators** that may be used to form more complex conditions by combining simple conditions.
 The logical operators are **&&(logical AND)**, **||(logical OR)** and **! (logical NOT)** also called **logical negation**.
 Suppose we wish to ensure that two conditions are *both* true before we choose a certain path of execution.
 In this case, we can use the logical operator **&&** as follows: